Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Robustness Checks

 \subsubsection{Figure 1}

-On average, participants using the superior model produced images that were $z = 0.19$ standard deviations closer (the ATE) to the target image than those using the inferior model.
+On average, participants using DALL-E 3 produced images that were $z = 0.19$ standard deviations closer (the ATE) to the target image than those using DALL-E 2.
 Like in the main text with CLIP cosine similarity, this treatment effect increased as participants made successive attempts to replicate the target image.